-Encouragement Doesn't Compare
+Encouragement Doesn't Compare • ENCOURAGEMENT avoids competition,

-- ENCOURAGEMENT avoids competition, particularly comparing the child to others - "You are the best cleaner."
+- ENCOURAGEMENT avoids competition, particularly comparing the child to others - ◆ "You are the best cleaner."
 Today?
-Tomorrow? - ENCOURAGEMENT does NOT set children up for failure and doubt - ◆ Instead of, "I like the way you were nice to Alice." you might say, "I noticed that you shared with Alice when she came to play today."
+Tomorrow? - ENCOURAGEMENT does NOT set children up for failure and doubt - ◆ Instead of, "I like the way you were nice to Alice." you might say, "I noticed that you shared with Alicewhen she came to play today."